 Thus, lobster sauce which included the use of soy sauce may have been created more for Chinese customers, although it also became popular with other customers as well.

 Although the exact origins of lobster sauce are still unknown, we know far more than what many other sources have provided.
-The dish's origins extend back to at least 1904, it's a variant of the sauce used in Lobster Cantonese Style, and expense wasn't a likely reason for the substitution of shrimp for lobster.
+The dish's origins extend back to at least 1898, to Lobster Cantonese Style (also referred to as Chow Loong Har).
+It's also clear that the price of lobster wasn't a reason for the substitution of shrimp for lobster, as shrimp were more expensive.
+It's also clear that ground pork was an original ingredient in most lobster sauce recipes, until the 1960s when beef became less expensive than pork.
 Plus, we may understand better why the lobster sauce in New England is more of a brown sauce, but a white sauce in the rest of the country.

 Friday, October 21, 2022